zemd/tailwind-with-props/README.md

 | letter-spacing | `--letter-spacing-{1-6}` | |
 | line-height | `--line-height-{1-17}`, <br/> `--line-height-short-{1-17}` | `--line-height-none`, <br/> `--line-height-tight`, <br/> `--line-height-snug`, <br/> `--line-height-normal`, <br/> `--line-height-relaxed`, <br/> `--line-height-loose` |

+As you can notice there are some additional props that can be used.
+I added them intentionally to increase a functionality for the theme.
+But if you do not use them, you can simply ignore them.

 ## Configuring color palette

 In some cases, you might want to configure how you want to name your colors.
 For example,